ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 The first two patterns hold the key to how the `distribute` function works.
 The first pattern is `Times (e1, Plus (e2, e3))`, which matches expressions of the form `e1 * (e2 + e3)`.
-The right-hand side of this first pattern is the equivalent of `(e1 * e2) + (e1 * e3)`.
+The right-hand side of this first pattern is equivalent to `(e1 * e2) + (e1 * e3)`.
 The second pattern does the same thing,
 except for expressions of the form `(e1 + e2) * e3`.

-The remaining patterns don't change the expressions's form, but they call the `distribute` function recursively on their subexpressions.
-This ensures that all subexpressions within the expression get multiplied out too.
-(If you only wanted to multiply out the very top level of an expression, then you could replace all the remaining patterns with a simple `e -> e` rule.)
+The remaining patterns don't change the expressions' form, but they call the `distribute` function recursively on their subexpressions.
+This ensures that all its subexpressions get multiplied out too.
+(If you only wanted to multiply out the very top level of an expression, you could replace all the remaining patterns with a simple `e -> e` rule.)

 The reverse operation, i.e., factorising out common subexpressions, can be